thephoeron/LLTHW/try-lisp/math.md

 `(* (+ 10 2) (mod 3142 60))`

-The innermost expression is evaluated first.
+The innermost expressions are evaluated first, from left to right.

 <p class="text-right">
   <a class="btn btn-primary" id="try-lisp-next" href="/try-lisp/math/">Next &raquo;</a>